← Back to research

 Long-term OutlookPositive — Desktop app is Anthropic's consumer/prosumer play

 Anthropic's massive funding and enterprise traction make Claude for Mac a safe bet for continuity.
-The company's focus on safety creates some feature lag (Cowork audit logging not ready) but also builds enterprise trust.
+The company's focus on safety creates some feature lag (full Cowork audit logging still incomplete) but also builds enterprise trust.

 Bottom Line